Newell-Fonda High School: Education

 Newell-Fonda High School has a 1:8 teacher to student ratio.
 According to the Newell Fonda website, 73.4% of students are Caucasian, while 26.6% are Hispanic, and 1% are Russian.
 Of all students in the Newell-Fonda Community School District, 30% are eligible for the free or reduced-price lunch program.
 Higher level college courses can be taken from Iowa Central Community College and at Buena Vista University.
 Newell-Fonda has a National Honor Society program as well as an award-winning FFA (Future Farmers of America) program.

-Students at Newell-Fonda have traditionally scored above the state average in the ITEDS (Iowa Test of Educational Development).
+Students at Newell-Fonda have traditionally scored above the state average in the ITEDS (Iowa Tests of Educational Development).
 In 2006, students scored 82% on the math portion of the tests, as compared to the state average of 78%.
 On the reading portion of the ITED tests, Newell-Fonda students scored 79% as compared to the state average of 78%.

 Jeff Dick is the Superintendent of the Newell-Fonda Community School District.